jclk86/Livable/README.md

 # Livable

 A one-stop shop for the latest, location-specific census data.
-Users can quickly obtain the housing, labor, education, and demographic status of a location they'd like to move to by entering county and state code.
+By entering county and state census codes, users can quickly obtain the housing, labor, education, and demographic status of a location they'd like to move to.

 [Live Demo](https://jclk86.github.io/Livable/)